neurodevs/.github/profile/README.md

 # Welcome to Neurodevs 🧠🤖👋🏻

 Welcome to Neurodevs, where I develop portable, open-source tools for neuroinformatics as a solo developer.
 My mission is to support researchers, clinicians, and individuals in integrating data across diverse modalities and scales to better understand the human nervous system at an individualized level.
-Current efforts focus on implementing real-time biosignal processing for neurofeedback applications and more.
+Current efforts focus on implementing real-time biosignal processing.

 ## About